 When travelling with us in Colombia you may find yourself staying in a:

-Mobile phone coverage is good in Colombia, especially in large cities.
-Coverage may not be available in more remote areas, especially if travelling in mountainous regions.
-Ensure you have global roaming activated with your mobile carrier before you leave home if you wish to use your mobile while in Colombia.
+Mobile phone coverage is generally good in Colombia's large cities and urban areas.
+Coverage may not be available in more remote areas, especially mountainous regions.
+Ensure global roaming is activated with your service provider before leaving home.

 Soft drink = 1,500 COP